Hyperparathyroid UK (HPT UK)

 A common question is 'Can a doctor rule out PHPT if they do not test PTH with concurrent calcium?
 The simple answer is No. It is crucial for doctors and hospital labs to accept PHPT can not be ruled out by looking at calcium levels alone.
 The usual reference range in the UK for calcium is (2.2-2.6)mmol/L. PHPT can be present with calcium of 2.4 upwards (in some cases even lower) which can be detected alongside an elevated PTH.
 Patients can suffer prolonged misdiagnosis impacting severely on their quality of life, on the basis their doctors or hospital labs did not test parathyroid hormone.
 Reasons given are calcium has to be greater than the top of the range for them to test PTH or the cost.
 We would ask them to compare the cost per person of a PTH blood test against decades of treatment for the consequences of untreated PHPT.
 We have seen NCPHPT referred to as 'mild PHPT' yet undiagnosed patients endure years of kidney stones, gall stones, bone pain, heart disease, osteoporosis, chronic fatigue, cognitive dysfunction, depression, anxiety, and much more.
 What's mild about any of those symptoms?

-We believe doctors ought to be aware of the cardiac risks to patients with elevated parathyroid hormone and vitamin D deficiency.
+We believe doctors should be aware of the cardiac risks to patients with elevated parathyroid hormone and vitamin D deficiency.
 Of course many 'slip the net' because 'nearly everybody has vitamin D deficiency so we don't test it'.
 Refusal to also test parathyroid hormone could have dire consequences for their patients.
 'Recent studies have demonstrated greater risks of cardiovascular events and mortality among persons who have lower 25-hydroxyvitamin D(25-OH) and higher parathyroid hormone (PTH) levels': https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3337033/

 -